edespino/cloudberry-site/docs/create-and-manage-materialized-views.md

 title: Create and Manage Materialized Views
 ---

-# Create and Manage Materialized Views in Cloudberry Database
+# Create and Manage Materialized Views in Apache Cloudberry

-In Cloudberry Database, materialized views are similar to views.
+In Apache Cloudberry, materialized views are similar to views.
 A materialized view enables you to save a frequently used or complex query, then access the query results in a `SELECT` statement as if they were a table.
 Materialized views persist the query results in a table-like form.

 Although accessing the data stored in a materialized view can be much faster than accessing the underlying tables directly or through a regular view, the data is not always current.
 The materialized view data cannot be directly updated.
 To refresh the materialized view data, use the `REFRESH MATERIALIZED VIEW` command.